Hackeddog/DSA-PROGRAMMING-ACT1/README.md

 - Click the Run button to execute the code directly in your browser.

 Running Locally:
--Download the code as a Python (.py) file.
+- Download the code as a Python (.py) file.
 - Ensure you have the diabetes dataset downloaded.
 - Update the url_dataset variable found at the top of the code to the correct file path.
 - Open a 'command prompt' and navigate to the directory where the file is saved.